Is online safe, or are dating apps dangerous?

 Women are often taught to be “nice”.
 Screw nice.
-If you don’t feel safe, don’t worry about hurting anyone’s feelings.
+If you meet someone online and don’t feel safe, don’t worry about hurting their feelings.
 Do what you have to do to ensure your safety, period.

-I want to end this email by putting things into perspective.
+I want to end this post by putting things into perspective.

-I dated for years without a single incident.
-And I’ve worked as a dating coach for fourteen years and NONE of my clients have found themselves in a dangerous situation as far as I know.
+I dated online for years without a single incident, and I’ve worked as a dating coach since 2009, and as far as I know, NONE of my clients have found themselves in a dangerous situation.

 Most men are good guys who are sincerely looking for love.

-Even so, it’s important to stay safe, so please use the tips I’ve shared.
+Even so, it’s important to stay safe when dating online, so please use the tips I’ve shared.